Josh-T1/MathNote/README.md

 # Configuration
+Any directory under under the `note-path` (see config.json setup section) with a `course_info.json` file will be detected as course.

+## Config.json file setup
 Projection configurations must be set `MathNote/config.json` before the project us usable.
 - `note-path`: full path to directory containing math notes.
 It is assumed that